 Berkeley County man admits to drug charge

-MARTINSBURG, WEST VIRGINIA – Douglas Mills, of Hedgesville, West Virginia, has admitted to a cocaine distribution charge, United States Attorney Bill Powell announced.
+MARTINSBURG, WEST VIRGINIA – David Nathan Huntsberry, of Martinsburg, West Virginia, has admitted to a drug charge, U.S. Attorney Bill Powell announced.

-Mills faces up to 20 years incarceration and a fine of up to $1,000,000.
+Huntsberry faces at least one and up to 40 years incarceration and a fine of up to $2,000,000.
 Under the Federal Sentencing Guidelines, the actual sentence imposed will be based upon the seriousness of the offenses and the prior criminal history, if any, of the defendant.

-Special Assistant U.S. Attorney C. Lydia Lehman, also with the Berkeley County Prosecuting Attorney’s Office, is prosecuting the case on behalf of the government.
-The Eastern Panhandle Drug & Violent Crimes Task Force, a HIDTA-funded initiative, the West Virginia State Police Bureau of Criminal Investigations, the Jefferson County Sheriff’s Office, and the Martinsburg Police Department investigated.
+Assistant U.S. Attorney Lara Omps-Botteicher is prosecuting the case on behalf of the government.
+The Eastern Panhandle Drug & Violent Crimes Task Force, a HIDTA-funded initiative, and the Bureau of Alcohol, Tobacco, Firearms and Explosives investigated.

 U.S. Magistrate Judge Robert W. Trumble presided.